Commissioner for ACT Revenue

 Any personal information you provide when using our websites, will only be used for the primary purpose for which it was collected.
 It will not be disclosed to other agencies, people or organisations for a secondary purpose without your consent, or unless required or authorised by law, or where a permitted lawful exception under the Information Privacy Act applies.

 This site contains links to external websites.
 This privacy statement does not extend to external websites.
 The Australian Capital Territory is not responsible for the privacy practices or the content of external websites.
 For more information, refer to the disclaimer.

 Exchange of information

-To assist in the identification and assessment of ACT taxes and grants we exchange information with other Revenue Offices and the Australian Taxation Office (ATO).
+To assist in the identification and assessment of ACT taxes and grants we disclose and obtain information with other Revenue Offices and the Australian Taxation Office (ATO).

-The exchange of information with other Revenue Offices is in accordance with part 9 of the Taxation Administration Act 1999 (ACT) and similar legislation in the States and the Northern Territory.
-The exchange of information with the ATO is in accordance with subsection 355-65 (5) Schedule 1 of the Taxation Administration Act 1953 (Cth).
+The disclosure or obtaining of information with other Revenue Offices is in accordance with part 9 of the Taxation Administration Act 1999 (ACT) and similar legislation in the States and the Northern Territory.
+The disclosure of information with the ATO is in accordance with subsection 355-65 (5) Schedule 1 of the Taxation Administration Act 1953 (Cth).

 Requests for access to, or the correction of personal information, should be made to the contact details below: